NotnHeavy/SourceMod-Type-Collection/README.md

 - tf/WeaponData_t.inc: TF2 weapon info for primary/secondary attacks for each parsed weapon script file.
 This requires "tf_shareddefs.inc".
 - tf/CTFWeaponInfo.inc: This expands upon FileWeaponInfo_t, providing TF2-specific data, with two WeaponData_t records for both primary and secondary attack information.
 This requires "FileWeaponInfo_t.inc", "WeaponData_t.inc" and "tf_item_constants.inc".
 - tf/constructor_t.inc: This is a single-use object used for CBaseObject::m_ConstructorList<int, constructor_t>, int being the ent index.
 - tf/burned_entity_t.inc: This is a single-use object used for CTFFlameManager::m_BurnedEntities<EHANDLE, burned_entity_t>, EHANDLE being the ent handle.
+This requires "CHandle.inc".

 ## Removed since previous versions (additions here will be cleared in the update after deprecation):
 - Nothing!